To add Two-Factor authentication you need to be logged in to your account.

 If you created your account using your Facebook account you should keep on using this, but in case you’ve forgotten and you create a new login using for example username and password we link both logins to the same account.
 This way it does not matter if you log in using Facebook or a username and password, cause it’s one and the same account you’re accessing.

 If you can’t log in please use the “Forgot password”.
 If you have questions contact us via our Live Chat or at [email protected]

 Upon every successful login, we use k-anonymity protocol to securely check your password against an online database of compromised passwords – Pwned Passwords.
 Our system will notify you if your password has been a part of one or more data breaches in the past and ask you to change it to keep your account secure.

-IMPORTANT: all the passwords in our database are encrypted (hashed) using top of the line Argon2 algorithm and nobody but you knows what your actual password is.
+IMPORTANT: all the passwords in our database are encrypted (hashed) using a top-of-the-line Argon2 algorithm and nobody but you knows what your actual password is.

 If you have lost the device on which you had your authenticator app, and you cannot recover the authentication profiles, please write to [email protected].

-How to report security vulnerabilities that I found in your software?
+How to report security vulnerabilities that I find in your software?